“Tabernacle” is one of Quebec's most popular French expletives, possibly the most used French cuss word of all in Canada.

 A multipurpose swear word applicable across a wide array of everyday life situations, "tabernacle" can be used to express irritation, pleasure, pain, outrage, anger, joy, discouragement, excitement, and everything in between.
 Name an emotion and "tabernacle" can somehow be used to convey it.

-But What Does Tabernacle Mean?
+What Does Tabernacle Mean?

 According to Oxford's online definition of tabernacle, it was more specifically “a tent used as a sanctuary for the Ark of the Covenant by the Israelites during the Exodus and until the building of the Temple.”

-How Is Tabernacle Used in Everyday Speech?
+How Tabernacle is Used in Everyday Speech

 Your best bro ran off with your wife?
 Tabernacle.